-OpUtils’ port scanner is a code-free, intuitive network port scanner that allows you to quickly find open ports in your network, the services running on them, and their response time by pulling real time port scan status.
-Generate a list of closed, open, or listening ports by conducting end-to-end port scan on a range of available IP addresses and their TCP and UDP ports.
+OpUtils offers a code-free, intuitive port scanner that allows you to quickly find open ports in your network, the services running on them, and their response time by pulling real time port scan status.
+This port scanning tool helps you generate a list of closed, open, or listening ports by conducting end-to-end port scan on a range of available IP addresses and their TCP and UDP ports.

-Network ports are usually numbered from 0 to 65535, with different ports running different services, each having a service name.
-These services run over the port scanner network transport protocols such as TCP, UDP, DCCP, and SCTP and can be traced by effective network port scanners.
+Ports are usually numbered from 0 to 65535, with different ports running different services, each having a service name.
+These services run over the network transport protocols such as TCP, UDP, DCCP, and SCTP and can be traced by effective port scanners.
 Ports numbered from 0 to 1023 (system ports) are known as “well-known ports” or “standard ports” and have been assigned the commonly used internet services.

-Some of the common port services scanned by OpUtils’ port scanning software are:
+Some of the common port services scanned by OpUtils’ port scanning software are,

 A port scanner helps you detect a potential security breach by identifying the hosts connected to your network and the services running on them, such as the file transfer protocol (FTP) and hypertext transfer protocol (HTTP).

-An advanced port scanner, like ManageEngine OpUtils, provides you with an in-depth view into your network ports.
+An advanced port scanner, like ManageEngine OpUtils, provides you with an in-depth view into your ports.
 This includes details like, connected IP, DNS, and MAC, along with name and details about the interface associated with a particular port.
-A network port scanner also enables you to identify and close all the open ports in your networks.
+A port scanner also enables you to identify and close all the open ports in your networks.

 Port scanning ensures your network hosts are configured to run only approved network services, and prevents ports from allowing any unauthorized traffic.

-Port scanning is the process of scanning all the ports in your network using network port scanner with a number of network scanner protocols such as SNMP scans.
-Port scanning is carried out by attempting to connect to the ports in your network, and their status is decided based on the response received by the network port scanning software, from them.
+Port scanning is the process of scanning all the ports in your network using port scanner with a number of network scanner protocols such as SNMP scans.
+Port scanning is carried out by attempting to connect to the ports in your network, and their status is decided based on the response received by the port scanning software, from them.
 This enables you to gain complete visibility of the status of ports in your network.
-You can pull out comprehensive summary of network port utilization by performing network port scanning.
+You can pull out comprehensive summary of port utilization by performing port scanning.

-Port scanning tools scan network ports using multiple network scanning protocols to ensure pulling-out accurate data on the status and services running on the ports.
+Port scanning tools scan ports using multiple network scanning protocols to ensure pulling-out accurate data on the status and services running on the ports.
 The most commonly used port scans are:

 These ICMP scans sweep the entire IP address block, or a single target IP, to check and see if the target is up.
 After sending an echo request, if the target sends an ICMP reply, this scan determines the target is up.

 This is a commonly used port scan by port scanning tools that carries out a complete handshake process with the target to determine its status.
 The port scanner initially sends the target a synchronization (SYN) request.
 On receiving the SYN flag, the target sends the scanner a synchronization-acknowledgement (SYN-ACK).
 The port scanner then sends a ACK packet denoting that it has received the target’s SYN-ACK response.
-Based on the response received, the port scanner determines the status of the network ports.
+Based on the response received, the port scanner determines the status of the ports.

 A UDP scan attempts to find open UDP ports in a network.
 It is a connection-less protocol that works by sending a network packet to the target.
 This network packet usually carries no payload, but it can be set to carry a random payload for each port.
 Based on the ICMP response received from each target, the port scanner determines the status of the target.